N-dogg/Annual-Report-Readability/README.md

 Process
 -------------
 Begin by importing and extracting all text from each PDF to create a corpus.
 Then proceed to lemmatize each word and remove 'stop-words'
 For this round of experimentation we have only compared financial statments from the same company accross time.
+Noting that domain specific words will vary across companies, potentially skewing results.

-Noting that the process is memory intensive with the amount of pairs needing to be held represented by the following equation.
+The process is also memory intensive with the amount of pairs needing to be held represented by the following equation.

 ![2](https://user-images.githubusercontent.com/43980002/66722781-86a76f80-ee5d-11e9-9ac2-fe08ce799ef8.PNG)